Lamass566/styleguide/docs/index.md

         static let tileContentSize: CGSize(width: 80, height: 64)
     }
     ```

-### `guards` for Early Exits

-A `guard` statement, compared to an `if` statement with an inverted condition, provides visual emphasis that the condition being tested is a special case that causes early exit from the enclosing scope.

-Furthermore, `guard` statements improve readability by eliminating extra levels of nesting (the “pyramid of doom”); failure conditions are closely coupled to the conditions that trigger them and the main logic remains flush left within its scope.

-This can be seen in the following examples; in the first, there is a clear progression that checks for invalid states and exits, then executes the main logic in the successful case.
-In the second example without `guard`, the main logic is buried at an arbitrary nesting level and the thrown errors are separated from their conditions by a great distance.

-!!! success "GOOD"
-    ```swift
-    func discombobulate(_ values: [Int]) throws -> Int {
-        guard let first = values.first else {
-            throw DiscombobulationError.arrayWasEmpty
-        }
-        guard first >= 0 else {
-            throw DiscombobulationError.negativeEnergy
-        }

-        var result = 0
-        for value in values {
-            result += invertedCombobulatoryFactory(of: value)
-        }
-        return result
-    }
-    ```
-!!! danger "AVOID"
-    ```swift
-    func discombobulate(_ values: [Int]) throws -> Int {func discombobulate(_ values: [Int]) throws -> Int {
-        if let first = values.first {
-            if first >= 0 {
-            var result = 0

-            for value in values {
-                result += invertedCombobulatoryFactor(of: value)
-            }
-            return result
-            } else {
-                throw DiscombobulationError.negativeEnergy
-            }
-        } else {
-            throw DiscombobulationError.arrayWasEmpty
-        }
-    }
-    ```
-A guard-continue statement can also be useful in a loop to avoid increased indentation when the entire body of the loop should only be executed in some cases (but see also the for-where discussion below.)

 ### for-where Loops
 When the entirety of a for loop’s body would be a single if block testing a condition of the element, the test is placed in the where clause of the for statement instead.